 Link to Poor Quality Websites

 Some SEO service providers will try super hard to sell you the idea of backlinks.
 While this isn't wrong, you must know what sites are linking back to you and what sites you are linking to.
 The times where any link was a good link for SEO are long gone.
 Just like with content, Google is determined to rank only sites that can display good and quality link network.
 You should have a nice mixture of internal and external links, as well as backlinks.
 If you link to a poor quality website or receive a link from one, your website can be penalised.
 That, on its own, will set you months back in your search engine optimisation.
+Many business owners and SEO professionals use spreadsheets to keep account of the links they link to and the backlinks from other sources.
+This is a lot work and and it is incredibly time consuming.
+Luckily, there are link checking softwares that save you a lot of time and trouble.
+Linkokay is the one I use.

 Have a Landing Page for Every Keyword Variation